jackherizsmith/calculator/README.md

 ![My first calculator sketch](https://github.com/jackherizsmith/calculator/blob/master/Calc%20sketch.jpeg)

 It behaves slightly differently on mobile - where the focus on a button is when it is clicked rather than hovered over (which is not a useful state on mobile).
+You also access the stored number in memory in the same way (clicking rather than hovering).

+Previously I had a simple colour change for I need to add

+Each calculation takes the process, sign and current number and evaulates it in the following way `currentNumber = eval(processText + sign + currentNumber)`

+> "eval() ... evaluates JavaScript code represented as a string." ~ [_MDN web docs_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval)

 ### Accessibility
 Where possible the font size has been set to the maximum within the available space.
 I have restricted user resizing which could be a problem for people who need to zoom in, especially on smaller screens.